 The fact that the Internet of Things in supply chain management collects enormous amounts of data is both an upside and a downside.
 While it is extremely helpful to the managers, it also requires a solution with enough server power to store and quickly process all that information.

-To deal with these issues, companies that want to integrate IoT into their day-to-day operations need to develop data governance policies and collaborate with data scientists and analysts to learn how to work with information collected by IoT devices.
+To deal with these issues, companies that want to integrate IoT into their day-to-day operations need to develop data governance policies and collaborate with data scientists and analysts to learn how to work with information collected by Internet of Things devices.
 Big Data solutions might also be helpful in this case.

 When dealing with data storage and processing, strong data protection must be one of the top priorities for business owners if they want to avoid cyberattacks, leaks, and damage to the reputation of the company that comes along.